 Field-hunting tip

-Look in sedimentary veins and nodules country — that is the host setting where red jasper typically forms.
+Look in sedimentary veins and nodules country, the host setting where red jasper typically forms.
 If you start seeing quartz, chalcedony, hematite in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Arizona, Georgia, Maine — start trip planning there.
+In the U.S., the densest reported localities are in Arizona, Oregon, Georgia.
+Start trip planning there.